 Testing web applications for security vulnerabilities is critical.
-However, many web applications owners overlook to test the security aspects leaving it vulnerable to malicious attacks.
+However, many web applications owners overlook to test website security leaving it vulnerable to malicious attacks.

-One of the most common threats comes from parameter tampering vulnerabilities.
+One of the most common threats comes from web parameter tampering vulnerabilities.

 - Manipulating the parameter in the query string